Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Abstract

 Last but not least, we positively resolve the joint ergodicity classification problem for pairwise independent Hardy sequences, of which the aforementioned families are special cases.

 While building on recent technical advances (e.g. PET coefficient tracking schemes and joint ergodicity criteria), our work introduces a number of technical developments of its own.
 We construct a suitable generalization of Host-Kra and box seminorms that quantitatively control ergodic averages along Hardy sequences.
 We subsequently use them to obtain Host-Kra seminorm estimates for averages along all pairwise independent Hardy sequences.
 Furthermore, we develop an ergodic version of the quantitative concatenation argument that has recently found extensive use in combinatorics, number theory and harmonic analysis.
-Lastly, we improve simultaneous Taylor approximations for Hardy sequences.
+Lastly, we obtain new simultaneous Taylor approximations for Hardy sequences, a crucial ingredient to deal with the aforementioned classes of Hardy sequences.